-Long ago, Google Analytics released its new version, in which the previous features were included with a much nicer design and, of course, much better UX.
-Now, a few years later, Google Analytics 4 has been introduced with better capabilities and more powerful UX.
+Long ago, Google Analytics released its new version, in which the previous features were included with a much more excellent design and, of course, much better UX.
+A few years later, Google Analytics 4 was introduced with better capabilities and more powerful UX.

 Table of Contents